Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-The ``null-vector'' problem (\ref{null-vector}) for the present case is quite subtle: there are two series of linear independent solutions
+On the other hand, the ``null-vector'' problem (\ref{null-vector}) for the present case is quite subtle: there are two series of linearly independent solutions

-It seem that $\Lambda_1$ and $\Lambda_1'$ correspond to two independent backscattering terms (\ref{backscattering}).
-Nevertheless, they lead to spontaneous symmetry breaking, i.e., $\langle\phi^2-\phi^4\rangle$ has two energy vacca: $0$ and $\pi$ which transform to each other by $\bs{M}_2$.
-Similar for $\Lambda_2$ and $\Lambda_2'$ which spontaneously break $\bs{M}_1$ by $\langle\phi^1-\phi^3\rangle$.
-These spontaneous symmetry breakings can be recovered by considering $\Lambda_{1,2}$ and $\Lambda_{1,2}'$ together, and the corresponding backscattering terms can fully gap out the 1D gapless modes at each $\tau_2$, without breaking symmetry (neither explicitly nor spontaneously).
-As the consequence, the monolayer Chern insulator on $\sigma_2$ is obstruction-free for spin-1/2 fermions.
+It appears that $\Lambda_1$ and $\Lambda_1'$ correspond to two distinct backscattering terms (\ref{backscattering}).
+However, despite their independence, they lead to spontaneous symmetry breaking.
+Specifically, $\langle\phi^2-\phi^4\rangle$ exhibits two energy vacua: $0$ and $\pi$, which transform into each other through $\bs{M}_2$.
+A similar situation occurs with $\Lambda_2$ and $\Lambda_2'$, which spontaneously break $\bs{M}_1$ due to $\langle\phi^1-\phi^3\rangle$.
+By considering $\Lambda_{1,2}$ and $\Lambda_{1,2}'$ together, it is possible to restore these spontaneous symmetry breakings.
+Moreover, the corresponding backscattering terms can fully gap out the 1D gapless modes at each $\tau_2$, without breaking any symmetry explicitly or spontaneously.
+Consequently, the monolayer Chern insulator on $\sigma_2$ is obstruction-free for spin-1/2 fermions, which confirms the findings of the anomaly indicators.

-For bilayer Chern insulators, we demonstrate that near each $\sigma_2$, bilayer Chern insulators are equivalent to the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase that is modulo 4: Repeatedly refer to Fig. \ref{3D bubble}, each bilayer Chern insulators leaves two chiral edge modes on it 1D border, with trivial $\mathbb{Z}_2$ symmetry action: $c_{1,2}^+\mapsto c_{1,2}^+$.
-Consider two 3D ``Chern insulator'' bubbles sharing the 2D block $\sigma_2$ as their border, leaving two Chern insulators whose chiral edge modes $d_L$ and $d_R$ have opposite chirality at each $\sigma_2$ with $\mathbb{Z}_2$ symmetry acting as reflection: $d_L\leftrightarrow d_R$.
-Redefine these chiral edge modes as Eq. (\ref{redefine}) that leads to an alternative $\mathbb{Z}_2$ symmetry properties: $d^{\pm}\mapsto\pm d^{\pm}$.
-We notice that the Chern insulators with $c_1^+$ and $d^+$ as their chiral edge modes can be assembled and gapped, and another two Chern insulators with $c_2^+$ and $d^-$ as their chiral edge modes form the root phase of 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase.
-As the consequence, we can sort out the bilayer Chern insulators to 2D fSPT decorations for 2D block as reflection plane, which leads to a $\mathbb{Z}_8$ index.
+Regarding bilayer Chern insulators, we can demonstrate their equivalence to the root phase of a 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase modulo 4, near each $\sigma_2$.
+By repeatedly referring to Fig. \ref{3D bubble}, we observe that each bilayer Chern insulator leaves two chiral edge modes on its 1D boundary, with a trivial $\mathbb{Z}_2$ symmetry action: $c_{1,2}^+\mapsto c_{1,2}^+$.
+Considering two 3D ``Chern insulator" bubbles that share the 2D block $\sigma_2$ as their boundary, we obtain two Chern insulators with chiral edge modes $d_L$ and $d_R$, which have opposite chirality at each $\sigma_2$, and the $\mathbb{Z}_2$ symmetry acts as reflection: $d_L\leftrightarrow d_R$.
+These chiral edge modes can be redefined as in Eq. (\ref{redefine}), leading to alternative $\mathbb{Z}_2$ symmetry properties: $d^{\pm}\mapsto\pm d^{\pm}$.
+Notably, the Chern insulators with $c_1^+$ and $d^+$ as their chiral edge modes can be assembled and gapped, while the other two Chern insulators with $c_2^+$ and $d^-$ as their chiral edge modes form the root phase of the 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase.
+As a result, we can categorize the bilayer Chern insulators as 2D fSPT decorations for the 2D block with the reflection plane, leading to a $\mathbb{Z}_8$ index.